-- leadership
+- · leadership;

-- strategic planning
+- strategic planning;

-- · financial results
+- · financial results;

-- succession planning
+- succession planning;

-- human resources/diversity
+- human resources/diversity;

-- communications with the Board, management, employees, and shareholders
+- communications with the Board, management, employees, and shareholders;

-- external relations
+- · external relations; and

-- Board relations
+- · Board relations.

 The Compensation Committee gathers the results of this evaluation.
 The Compensation Committee then considers these evaluations and discusses the same with the CEO.
 Based on the foregoing, the Compensation Committee then makes CEO compensation recommendations to the entire Board of Directors.
 Pursuant to this process, the CEO's base salary and stock-based awards are determined and approved by the Board.
-Evaluations, as stated herein, are also undertaken for non-CEO executive officers.
+Evaluations, as set forth herein, are also undertaken for non-CEO executive officers.
 Through these evaluation processes, the Compensation Committee and the Board can exercise positive or negative discretion concerning compensation decisions.
-Evaluations of our employees generally take place on or about the employee's anniversary date of employment, except the CEO evaluation which occurs in August and evaluations of non-CEO executive officers which now occur occur in February of each year to coincide with the Compensation Committee verification of achievement of the performance metrics related to payment of the additional profit-sharing bonuses and performance-based bonuses.
+Evaluations of our employees otherwise take place on or about the employee's anniversary date of employment, except the CEO evaluation which occurs in August and evaluations of non-CEO executive officers which occur in February of each year to coincide with the Compensation Committee verification of achievement of the performance metrics related to payment of the additional profit-sharing bonuses and performance-based bonuses.

-The Compensation Committee considers the foregoing factors in varying degrees in its review of the CEO.
-In its 2015 review of CEO performance which occurred in August 2015, the Compensation Committee and the Board highlighted positive reviews with respect to financial results, leadership, and staffing.
-Succession planning was also covered in the 2015 CEO performance review.
+The Compensation Committee considers the foregoing factors in varying degrees.
+In its 2016 review of CEO performance which occurred in August 2016, the Compensation Committee and the Board highlighted positive reviews with respect to financial results, strategy, product development, and personnel development.
+Succession planning was also covered in the 2016 CEO performance review.

-Specifics on Elements of Compensation for 2015
+Specifics on Elements of Compensation for 2016

 Tables.
-The "Summary Compensation Table for 2015" shows the base salary, bonuses (including performance-based bonuses and personal goal achievement bonuses), restricted stock awards, stock option awards, and other compensation for each of our named executive officers.
+The "Summary Compensation Table for 2016" shows the base salary, bonuses (including performance-based bonuses and personal goal achievement bonuses), restricted stock awards, stock option awards and other compensation for each of our named executive officers.
 Total compensation for each applicable named executive officer is also reflected in that Table.
-The "Grants of Plan-Based Awards for 2015" Table sets forth stock-based compensation.
-The "Outstanding Equity Awards at Fiscal Year-End December 31, 2015," Table and the "Option Exercises and Stock Vested for 2015" Table further demonstrate efforts to align our executive officers' interests with those of our shareholders.
+The "Grants of Plan-Based Awards for 2016" Table sets forth stock-based compensation.
+The "Outstanding Equity Awards at Fiscal Year-End December 31, 2016," Table and the "Option Exercises and Stock Vested for 2016" Table further demonstrate efforts to align our executive officers' interests with those of our shareholders.
 We continue to believe these compensation elements and the mix of these elements are appropriate for the Company given its culture, performance, industry, and current opportunities and challenges.

 Base Salary.
-The base salaries for our named executive officers are set forth in the "Summary Compensation Table for 2015."
-The Company approved guidelines for 2015 that salaried employees, including executive officers, were eligible for an increase in base salary of up to 4 percent per year for performance alone, and up to 10 percent per year total if increased responsibilities are undertaken (or, potentially more in the case of a promotion).
-These guidelines have been left in place for 2016 with the exception of base salary, which may be increased up to 5 percent for performance alone.
+The base salaries for our named executive officers are set forth in the "Summary Compensation Table for 2016."
+The Company approved guidelines for 2016 that salaried employees, including executive officers, were eligible for an increase in base salary of up to 5 percent per year for performance alone, and up to 10 percent per year total if increased responsibilities are undertaken (or, potentially more in the case of a promotion).
+These guidelines have been left in place for 2017.

-- For 2015, our CEO received a 4 percent increase in base pay, based on Company guidelines of 0-4 percent.
-Mr. Downing received a 50 percent increase in base pay due to his promotion and an increase in responsibilities, Mr. Nash received a 15 percent increase in base pay due to an increase in responsibilities, Mr. Ryan received an 8 percent increase in base pay due to an increase in responsibilities, and Mr. Matthews received a 4 percent increase in base pay based on Company guidelines. - Increases were predicated largely on financial performance of the Company during the previous twelve months.
+- For 2016, our CEO received a 4.5 percent increase in base pay, based on Company guidelines of 0-5 percent.
+Mr. Downing received a 20 percent increase in base pay due to an increase in responsibilities, Mr. Nash received a 15 percent increase in base pay.
+Mr. Ryan received an 10 percent increase in base pay.
+Mr. Matthews received a 7 percent increase in base pay. - Increases were predicated largely on financial performance of the Company during the previous twelve months.
 The qualitative factors included above in the review of CEO performance also impacted other executive officer compensation determinations. - Base salaries for executives still remain below market as performance-based (including stock-based), incentive compensation is emphasized, consistent with the Company's entrepreneurial culture.